marigold-dev/training-dapp-shifumi/README.md

 taq install @taqueria/plugin-ligo
 ```

-> Bug fix : there is an issue with last Taqueria versions, to fix this just run : `npm i @taqueria/plugin-ligo@0.28.4-1852.e20decfd --registry https://npm.ecadinfra.com/`

 > :warning: HACK note : create a dummy esy.json file with `{}` content on it.
 I will be used by the ligo package installer to not override the default package.json file of taqueria

 ```bash